A major city crammed into a mega village

 The multiplicity of the city is one of the reasons why Aarhus is awarded two stars in the acclaimed and renowned Michelin Travel Guide.
 The guide also awards stars to exceptional attractions, churches and hotels – and Aarhus has its impressive share of stars in those categories as well.
 The Old Town is awarded all of three stars in the guide, which refers to the popular attraction as one of Denmark’s most beautiful open-air museums.
 The ARoS Art Museum receives two stars in the guide and is particularly recognized for the museum’s exceptional architectural structure as well as for its art collections.
 The Moesgaard Museum is awarded two stars as well for its unique focus on and illustration of Danish history.
 Several hotels in Aarhus receive mention in the guide and thereby contribute to making Aarhus a star-studded experience.

-As European Capital of Culture 2017, the Danish city of Aarhus offers its visitors a spectacular program stretching across the breadth of culture, sports, gastronomy, events and exhibitions during the entire year.
-A particular highlight during the summer of Aarhus 2017 will be a special edition of the Sculptures by the Sea, a unique outdoor exhibition along the scenic coastline of Aarhus.
+Already now the city is transforming itself for the significant challenge as European Capital of Culture 2017.
+As European Capital of Culture in 2017, the Danish city of Aarhus will offer its visitors a spectacular program stretching across the breadth of culture, sports, gastronomy, events and exhibitions during the entire year.
+A particular highlight during the summer of Aarhus 2017 will be a special edition of the Sculptures by the Sea, a unique outdoor exhibition along the scenic coast line of Aarhus.

 Her Majesty the Queen is patron for the entire year of cultural highlights and Aarhus in 2017 will offer a global audience the opportunity to see world-class Danish and international artists creating their most ambitious work together.